maarten-pennings/howto/c64drive/readme.md

 Within a drive _device_ - a physical enclosure with an incoming serial port, an outgoing serial port and a set of dip switches that configure a device number, there could be two drive _units_ - a spindle and head and an opening to insert a disk.

+![Serial bus](drives.drawio.png)

 When sending a command to a drive device, the command string includes a drive unit id (e.g. 0 or 1).
 If the drive unit id is absent, it usually defaults to 0.

-![Serial bus](drives.drawio.png)

-In the past there were drive devices with two drive units.
-But those are rarely used.
+In the past there were drive devices with two drive units, but those were phased out.

+![CBM 4040](CBM-4040.jpg)

 In the remainder of this document, we will no longer use the term "drive device" but simply "drive" or "device".

-![CBM 4040](CBM-4040.jpg)

 Since a program might have more then one file open on a drive (remember that the disk operating system is in the drive), the drive needs to differentiate between them.
 This is done with so-called _secondary addresses_.